-National Wildlife Federation is working across the country to unite sportsmen and women, outdoor enthusiasts, bird-watchers, gardeners and others to protect and restore waters and wetlands.
+The National Wildlife Federation is working across the country to unite sportsmen and women, outdoor enthusiasts, bird-watchers, gardeners, and others to protect and restore waters and wetlands.

 Helping Wetlands and Watersheds

 Clean water is essential to the health of America's outdoor recreation opportunities.
-National Wildlife Federation works to protect wetlands, streams and floodplains by working to restore Clean Water Act protections and stop wetland and stream destruction and pollution.
+The National Wildlife Federation works to protect wetlands, streams, and floodplains by working to restore Clean Water Act protections and stop wetland and stream destruction and pollution.

 Restoring the Mississippi River Delta

-The Mississippi River Delta supports incredible fishing and is the winter home for 70% of the waterfowl in the Central and Mississippi flyways.
+The Mississippi River Delta supports incredible fishing and is the winter home for 70 percent of the waterfowl in the Central and Mississippi flyways.
 But since levees were built in the early 1930s, the Delta has lost an area of coastal wetlands, forests and barrier islands almost as large as Delaware.
-Working with Louisiana Wildlife Federation and Ducks Unlimited, NWF has helped bring together 700 businesses and organizations interested in restoring Louisiana's waterfowl and fishing habitat with the Vanishing Paradise campaign.
+Working with Louisiana Wildlife Federation and Ducks Unlimited, the National Wildlife Federation has helped bring together 700 businesses and organizations interested in restoring Louisiana's waterfowl and fishing habitat with the Vanishing Paradise campaign.